fhollenbach/RCrashcourse/CourseNotes.md

 Once you have downloaded RStudio, follow the instructions and install the program.

+If you have a lot of trouble installing R and RStudio on your machine, you can also use RStudio inside your web brower in the cloud.
+You can sign up for a free account here: <https://rstudio.cloud/>.
+Note, however, that the free version of RStudio Cloud limits you to 25 hours of use per month and requires you to be connected to the internet.
+In general, I would still encourage you to install the programs on your machine.

 Once you have installed both programs, open up RStudio.
 You should see something like this:
 <center>